 Analyze profiling results

-Profiling data for this script will be displayed on three tabs - Flame Chart, Call Tree, and Method List.
+Profiling data is displayed on three tabs - Flame Chart, Call Tree, and Method List.
 In the left-hand part, you can filter data by the specified thread.

 This tab shows you the state of the call stack at any moment of time.
 Each frame represents a method/block in the stack (a stack frame).
 On the Y-axis, there is a stack depth going from bottom up.
 The X-axis shows the stack sorted from the most time-consuming methods/blocks to the least consuming ones.

-To zoom in/out the chart, use the mouse wheel or / buttons on the toolbar.
+To zoom in/out the chart, use Ctrl + mouse wheel or / buttons on the toolbar.
 You can use the button to reset to the initial chart width.